johnwalicki/Node-RED-Tello-Control/docs/PART3.md

 ## Task

-You should take the [part3 starter flow](/flows/starter/part3_starter.json) and add an inject and change nodes to enable the following commands:
+Begin with the [Part3 starter flow](/flows/starter/part3_starter.json) and add an inject and change nodes to enable the following commands:

 - emergency
 - up 50cm